Skip to main content

 Final takeaway

-Gmail and Yahoo sender expectations should be treated as normal operating requirements, not edge-case compliance work.
+Gmail and Yahoo DMARC requirements (plus SPF, DKIM, and list hygiene) should be treated as normal operating requirements, not edge-case compliance work.
 Bulk email is now a cross-functional discipline: marketing owns message quality and recipient expectations, while IT owns sender legitimacy and domain trust.

 When those two parts meet, campaigns perform better and surprises drop.
 When they do not, the inbox gets harder to win back.

-If your team is adding campaign tools or sending from multiple platforms, verify the authentication and domain model before the next large send goes out.
+If your team is adding campaign tools or sending from multiple platforms, verify the authentication and domain model before the next large send goes out — start with DMARC setup and a free domain check.